signalogic/SigSRF_SDK/mediaTest_readme.md

 #### Real-Time Interval

--rN specifies a "real-time interval" that mediaMin uses for a target packet push rate and to control overall timing, and which [pktlib](#user-content-pktlib) uses to control overall timing in media/packet threads.
+-rN specifies a "real-time interval" that mediaMin uses for a target packet push rate and [pktlib](#user-content-pktlib) uses to control overall timing in media/packet threads.
 For example, -r20 specifies 20 msec, which is appropriate for RTP packets encoded with codecs that use 20 msec RTP ptime (packet interval).
 Additional notes:

 > -r0 specifies no intervals, or "as fast as possible" (AFAP) mode, where mediaMin will push and process packets as fast as possible without regard to media domain processing that require a nominal timing reference, such as stream alignment<br/>
 > no entry is the same as -r0<br/>